 Once the 2x2s are cut and pocket holes drilled attach them to the 3x3s, the first one being flush with the top of the 3x3s, but set in a ½” (as you can see in the photo I used two pieces of scrap 1/4″ plywood to make 1/2″ so I didn’t have to worry about measuring) and the second one being 15 ½” down from the bottom of the first 2×2 and set in ½” (whichever side you choose to set in ½” will be the outside of the vanity so make sure your pocket holes are to the inside)!
 Use 2 ½” pocket hole screws and glue to attach!

 Next cut the 1x2s @ 18” and using ¾” pocket holes and 1 ¼” screws, glue one right under the bottom 2×2 but flush with the inside…does that make sense?
-See photo below!
+See the photo below!
 Then attach one four inches up from the bottom…the bottom of the 1×2 will be at four inches…the top will be at 5 ½”!
 This 1×2 will be set in ½” from the outside as well!!
 (See downloadable plans if it still doesn’t make sense… or ask away in the comments below…or heck email me if you’d like…[email protected])!
 Also, in the picture below I have a 2×2 at the bottom…I cut my 1×2 short and didn’t have any extra but I did have 2x2s laying around…if this happens to you feel free to do the same…your bottom 1x4s will just be slightly shorter!! 😉

 Here’s what it looks like from the front!

-Next cut the ¾” plywood project panel down into the two pieces @ 15 ½” x 18” and drill ¾” pocket holes around the edges…and glue and screw that sucker in there using 1 ¼” pocket hole screws… I was praising God the whole time because both actually fit perfect!!
+Next cut the ¾” plywood project panel down into the two pieces @ 15 ½” x 18” and drill ¾” pocket holes around the edges…and glue and screw that sucker in there using 1 ¼” pocket hole screws… I was praising God the whole time because both actually fit perfectly!!
 The plywood is flush with the 2x2s!

 Sides are done!!
 Feel free to party down at this point, I mean… I celebrate ALL the victories big or small!!! 🙂